In the beginning

 In addition to the received plays and sonnets, the Society has also produced derived content.
 In 2003 and 2004, Alas, Poor Yorick and Much Ado About A Do-Nothing, both by the late playwright Gary Seger, were respectively staged.
 We were honored to have long-time Society Board member and esteemed drama teacher Jack Winans direct both of these plays (as he had done for several of the aforementioned staged readings).
 In 2008, Romeo & Juliet Deconstructed, a whimsical what-if exercise was staged.
 And in 2015, Romeo and Juliet was further mined in the behind-the-scenes Mercutio, “King of Cats,” written and directed by Christopher R and presented at the Upstart Crow Bookstore.

-The Society has also hosted a lecture series, off and on, addressing a variety of topics, including Shakespeare’s Theatre, Shakespeare and law, panel discussions on acting Shakespeare, medieval chivalry in Shakespeare’s works, Shakespeare in film (talkies and silent), the authorship question, and Shakespearean opera.
+The Society has also hosted a lecture series, off and on, addressing a variety of topics, including Shakespeare’s Theatre, Shakespeare and law, panel discussions on acting Shakespeare, medieval chivalry in Shakespeare’s works, Shakespeare in film (talkies and silent), the authorship question (the June 2022 Shakespeare Authorship Forum garnered over 1,700 views on YouTube), efforts to diversify Shakespeare, Shakespeare prison projects, and Shakespeare in the American Civil War (Lincoln was a big fan).
 According to a recent survey of the membership, the lecture series is the Society’s most popular offering.

 Getting into the acting game

 As a matter of support for and enhancement of the local performing arts, the Society has sponsored “Acting Shakespeare” workshops with such distinguished instructors as Gideon Rappaport, San Diego’s premier Shakespearean dramaturge, and Ray Chambers, Head of Acting, Old Globe Theatre/USD.
-And in a similar vein, as initiated by former Society President Darryl Woodson, we maintain a thriving collaboration with the San Diego Museum of Art in the seasonal Art Stops project, which combines performances by local actors with the appreciation of selected art works.
+And in a similar vein, as initiated by former Society President Darryl Woodson, we maintain a thriving collaboration with the San Diego Museum of Art that began with the seasonal Art Stops project (now renamed the Books and Letters program), which combines performances by local actors with the appreciation of selected art works.
 This project provides acting opportunities for our members, as does the Online Shakespeare Showcase, an exciting new forum necessitated by the pandemic that was created by our Director of Programming Patricia Elmore Costa.
 Both the Art Stops project and the Online Shakespeare Showcase have been jointly produced and directed by Patricia and our long-time Artistic Director John Tessmer.
+Further, in October of 2021, “The Seasons of Shakespeare” was staged at the outdoor amphitheater at Westminster Presbyterian Church, with 18 actors presenting sonnets, monologues, and scenes.
+John Tessmer was the director and emcee.

 A number of programs have concentrated on musical interpretations, most notably “Shakespeare Goes To The Opera,” in 2009, with accomplished singers performing selections from Verdi, Prokofiev, and Gounod.
 Likewise, the Society has sponsored several musicales (one in tribute to veterans) that gave outlet to the talents of middle and high school students in pairing Shakespeare’s wisdom with contemporary songs.